ovh/docs/pages/account/customer/all_about_username/guide.en-ie.md

 ---
-title: All about your username
+title: 'All about your username'
 slug: all_about_your_username
-excerpt: This guide explains how your username works and the different ways of retrieving it.
+excerpt: 'This guide explains how your username works and the different ways of retrieving it.'
-section: Account details
+section: 'Account details'
 ---

 ##
 Your username lets you: